vicky1997/vicky1997.github.io/Movies.md

 {% include youtube.html id="-1nRc7XJvPo" %}

-Different processes in the Photolysis of refractory carbon in a protoplanetary disk :
+Different processes involved in the photolysis of refractory carbon in a protoplanetary disk :

 {% include youtube.html id="3_NRPoQ-PDE" %}

-Effects of different process on photolysis of refractory carbon :
+How different disk processes play a role in the photolysis of refractory carbon in a protoplanetary disk :

 {% include youtube.html id="IfqBcGzDOdg" %}